olgapombo/olgapombo.github.io/curriculum.md

 * 2003 - 2017 - [Director of the  “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL)](https://cfcul.ciencias.ulisboa.pt/equipa/olga-pombo/) since its foundation (2003) until my retirement (2017).
 * 2003 - Founder of the  “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL)
 * 2002 - 2007 - Professor (with definitive nomination) of the “Department of Education”, FCUL, since the 26th March 2003.
-* 1998 - 2007 - Member of the Scientific Commission of the “Department of Education”, FCUL.
+* 1998 -2007 - Member of the Scientific Commission of the “Department of Education”, FCUL.
-* 1998 - 2002 - Professor of the “Department of Education”, FCUL.
 * 1996 -1998 - Member of the Pedagogical Council of the “Department of Education”, FCUL.
-* 1988 - 1998 – Professor (invited) of the “Department of Education”, FCUL.
+* 1988 - 2002 – Professor of the “Department of Education”, FCUL.
 * 1987 - 1996 - Member of the Scientific Council of the “Department of Education”, FCUL.
 * 1986 – 1988 - Member of the Assembly of Representatives of FCUL.
 * 1984 - 1988 – Professor (assistant) of the “Department of Education” (selected by public contest), FCUL.